F1 Visa Work Options: An Introduction

 Can F1 Students Trade Stocks?

-An international student on an F1 visa is allowed to invest in the stock market.
+In general, immigration laws allow an international student on an F1 visa to invest in the stock market.
 Thus, F1 students can invest in stocks and day-trade.
-There is no specific law against this, and it’s considered passive income.
+There is no specific law against this and, depending on the volume of trading, it’s considered passive income.
+Remember, if it is “passive” income that means that you earn income from a source that does not require your active participation.

 But be careful.
-Immigration could see it differently depending how the income is listed on your tax filings.
+There is no guarantee will view your investments as “passive” income.
+Immigration’s view could largely depend on how your tax filings classify the income from your stocks.
 If the tax filings imply that it’s not passive income then you as the student on the F1 visa could lose your status.
 In other words, immigration could think that you were self-employed and worked without permission.
 Trading stocks cannot appear to be a business or a job.

 For that reason, a good rule-of-thumb is to make sure that your day-trading is a “hobby.”
 The U.S. Department of Labor defines a “hobby” as something you spend less than 500 hours doing in one year.
-If you want to day-trade on an F1 visa then it should be listed on your tax returns as a “hobby” assuming that you spent less than 500 hours doing it.
+If you want to day-trade on an F1 visa, your tax filings should list your day-trading as a “hobby” assuming that you spent less than 500 hours doing it.
 There’s still a risk, however.
 If you’re studying something like finance or business, Immigration could still call it “work” because it’s so closely related to your degree of study.

 It’s, therefore, a good idea to consult an experienced immigration attorney and a tax accountant before start day-trading.